dokufee/hello-world/README.md

 # hello-world
-learn about what the colleagues are talking about
+learning what the colleagues are talking about